LESLIE: Doug in Rhode Island is up next with a question about how to wire an electrical outlet. How can we help you?

 TOM: Because you can mount the electrical outlet, basically cut it into the side of the cabinet.
-You’re going to want it off the countertop, down below on the side of the cabinet.
+When you wire an electrical outlet, you’re going to want it off the countertop, down below on the side of the cabinet.
 And the key safety aspect here is you want to make sure that it’s a ground-fault outlet.
 Those are the outlets that have the test and reset buttons in them for wet locations.

 DOUG: I did see something online concerning that.